Table of Contents

 The shoes, they are the tires of the hiker.
 It is necessary that they are adapted to the terrain.
 The ideal is a pair of mid or high-cut hiking shoes with a Vibram sole.

-Attention, for non-alpine foot, “trainers” shoes do not especially have a good ankle support in stony ground.
-They will eventually do if you walk on a forest track and will be always better than “urban tennis shoes” with very fine sole.
+Attention, for non-alpine foot, “trainers” shoes do not especially have good ankle support in stony ground.
+They will eventually do if you walk on a forest track and will be always better than “urban tennis shoes” with the very fine sole.

 Before leaving for a hike